mdditt2000/k8s-bigip-ctlr/user_guides/ipam/README.md

   - hostname "mysite.f5demo.com" and "myapp.f5demo.com"

 * Updating the IP status for the virtualserver CRD

-In CIS 2.4 the F5 IPAM Controller can:

 * Allocate IP address from static IP address pool based on the CIDR mentioned in a Kubernetes resource